despresc/languagetag/languagetag-bcp47/README.md

 is generated automatically from a local copy in `../languagetag-gen/registry/bcp47`.
-The date of the repository that is used can be found at the top of that file, or in the documentation for `Text.LanguageTag.BCP47.Registry.bcp47RegistryDate` in the `languagetag-bcp47` package here.
+The date of the repository that is used can be found at the top of that file, or in the documentation for `Text.LanguageTag.BCP47.Registry.bcp47RegistryDate`.

-## An overview of the package
+## The structure of the package

-The modules are organized under the `Text.LanguageTag.BCP47` hierarchy.
+The modules are organized under the `Text.LanguageTag.BCP47` namespace.
 The main ones are:

 - `Subtag`: defines a compact representation of a BCP47 subtag.
 In a full tag, these can represent languages (`en`, `fr`, `cmn`, `ja`),